Real Estate Litigation Attorney in Annapolis, MD

-At the Law Offices of Matthew S. Evans III, our legal team has comprehensive experience in handling all manner of residential and commercial real estate transactions, particularly those that are unique to the Maryland and Washington D.C. markets.
+At Evans Law, our legal team has comprehensive experience in handling all manner of residential and commercial real estate transactions, particularly those that are unique to the Maryland and Washington D.C. markets.

 Over the years, we have established relationships with area banking institutions and real estate professionals, allowing us to provide a wide range of real estate legal services to clients.
 Unfortunately, not every transaction, project, or agreement goes as planned.
 When there are disputes, our qualified real estate attorneys can represent your interests in any type of litigation.

 Specific areas of our residential and commercial real estate litigation practice include:

 One of the biggest investments an individual or business will make is in real estate, so errors in disclosure or title issues could lead to a serious legal dispute.
 If a property owner fails to disclose prior damage or defects or there are impediments to the title, you may become a party to litigation.
 The same holds true if you are a seller and are wrongly accused of attempting to mislead a buyer.
 Our firm can actively pursue collaborative resolutions to buyer-seller disputes, including breach of contract.